fiatrete/console-chatbot-poweredby-ChatGPT/README.md

 It's much fun to find that:

 1. Using the API to access ChatGPT is **much faster** than directly using the web version of ChatGPT.
-2. Replies from ChatGPT are **delivered all at once**, rather than one character at a time.
+2. Replies from ChatGPT are **delivered all at once**, rather than one character at a time(web version).
 3. Even in restricted areas(like China mainland), **direct access** is possible without the need for a VPN.

 ## How to use